 Thirdly, Jesus has an everyday conversation with the woman.
 He asks her for a drink of water.
-Using an ordinary way in to conversation, Jesus is able to take the conversation to another level by listening to the deeper questions the woman asked.
+How often has someone simply asked you for a drink of water?
+Jesus was able to take the conversation to another level by listening to the deeper questions the woman asked.
 He discerned the questions behind her questions and then spoke of a deeper truth.
 Not only that, but he was able to satisfy her longing for living water.
-This was a life-giving conversation.
-Chaplaincy conversations often have this life-giving quality, as we point to the source of abundant life forever.
+This was a life giving conversation.
+Chaplaincy conversations often have this life giving quality, as we point to the source of abundant life forever.